Sorting by Shapes is a hands-on math activity!

 - Base – bottom of the face of the shape

-My goal with this math activity is to increase my child’s vocabulary and remind him about common three-dimensional shapes we have in our environment.
+My goal with this math activity is to increase my child’s vocabulary and remind him about common three-dimensional shapes in our environment.

 For this activity, I chose spheres and cubes.

-You know we really enjoy our white paper roll.
+You know we enjoy our white paper roll.
 It is a parenting staple and can be found in our supply list.
+For this activity, we only needed painter’s tape. (also found in our supply list)

 - Place the paper on a tabletop – or the floor if your child likes to work on the ground.
 Remember, movement is another key to learning, so lean into what works for your child.